Skip to content

 4. Highly Sensitive People Support Group

-Which over 6K members (as of writing this), the Highly Sensitive People Support Group is like the name suggests – a support group for HSPs.
+With over 6K members (as of writing this), the Highly Sensitive People Support Group is what the name suggests – a support group for HSPs.

-Members are free to talk about personal topics related to being an HSP; as long as they follow content guidelines.
+Members are free to discuss personal topics related to being an HSP, provided they follow content guidelines.

 5. Highly Sensitive Parents